 MacPherson's Rant

-Jamie MacPherson's career of robbery had culminated in a "reign of terror" in the markets of Banff, Elgin and Forres.
-Apparently under protection of the Laird of Grant, he and his band of followers would come marching in with a piper at their head.
+Jamie MacPherson's career of robbery came to an end in the markets of Banff, Elgin, and Forres.
+Apparently under the protection of the Laird of Grant, he and his band of followers would come marching into town with a piper at their head, adding a bold and almost celebratory air to their unlawful pursuits.

-But finally, at the Saint Rufus Fair in Keith MacPherson was attacked by Braco's men, and was captured after a fierce fight.
-According to the traditional account penned by Jamie himself, a woman dropped a blanket over him from a window, and he was disarmed before he could get free of it.
+But finally, at the Saint Rufus Fair in Keith, MacPherson was attacked by Braco's men and captured after a fierce fight.
+According to the traditional account, a woman dropped a blanket over him from a window, entangling him, and he was disarmed before he could free himself.

-Sir Walter Scott says that MacPherson played it under the gallows, and, after playing the tune, he then offered his fiddle to anyone in his clan who would play it at his wake.
-When no one came forward to take the fiddle, he broke it – either across his knee or over the executioner's head – and then threw it into the crowd with the remark, "No one else shall play Jamie MacPherson's fiddle".
+Sir Walter Scott recounts that MacPherson played the tune under the gallows.
+After finishing, he offered his fiddle to anyone in his clan who would play it at his wake.
+When no one stepped forward to take the instrument, he dramatically broke it—either across his knee or over the executioner's head—before throwing it into the crowd with the words, "No one else shall play Jamie MacPherson's fiddle."

 It is universally believed in the northeast of Scotland that a reprieve was on its way to Banff at the time of the execution.
-The legend has it that Duff of Braco saw a lone rider coming from Turriff and correctly assumed that he carried a pardon for Jamie from the Lord of Grant.
-As the story goes, he then set about turning the village clock 15 minutes ahead and so hanging MacPherson before the pardon arrived.
+According to legend, Duff of Braco saw a lone rider approaching from Turriff and correctly guessed that he carried a pardon for Jamie from the Lord of Grant.
+As the story goes, Duff then manipulated the village clock, setting it 15 minutes ahead, ensuring MacPherson was hanged before the pardon could arrive.

-For more about "the clock that hanged MacPherson," click the clock as it stands today!
+For more about "the clock that hanged MacPherson," click to see the clock as it stands today!

 Click the dance cribs or description below to link to a printable version of the dance!